NickCancino/PersonalWebsite/README.md

 # PersonalWebsite
-Personal website I created using HTML, CSS and minimal JavaScript.
+Personal website I created using HTML and CSS.